Red Sea Film Festival Foundation: Responsibilities

-Red Sea Lodge
+Red Sea Labs

+The foundation runs the Red Sea Labs which provides support for African and Asian filmmakers through training, mentorship and grants.

+As of 2025, the Labs’ programs include a directors lab, a series lab and the feature films program, which was originally known as the Lodge.

-The foundation has introduced Red Sea Lodge intending to provide supports for filmmakers through training and mentorship.
-In collaboration with TorinoFilmLab, the Lodge will select some filmmakers and provide them with training and development through all stages of filmmaking.
-The outcomes of the training and development processes will then be presented during the Red Sea International Film Festival.
-The winning work will be awarded a $500,000 prize.
+In collaboration with TorinoFilmLab, the feature films program has selected some filmmakers and provides them with training and development through all stages of filmmaking.
+The outcomes of the training and development processes are then presented during the Red Sea International Film Festival, where work was honored with a variety of cash grants.